alpgul/openscreen/docs/advanced_gerrit.md

 be any official documentation for this, but the rule seems to be: if the parent of the commit you are pushing has a Change-Id line, that change will also be the current change's parent.
-This is useful so you can look at only the relative diff between changes instead of looking at all of them relative to master.
+This is useful so you can look at only the relative diff between changes instead of looking at all of them relative to main.

 To put this into an example, let's say you have a commit for feature A with
 Change-Id: aaa and this is in the process of being reviewed on Gerrit.
-Now let's say you want to start more work based on it before it lands on master.
+Now let's say you want to start more work based on it before it lands on main.

 ``` bash
   git checkout featureA